 4. Reducing Public Expenditure

 Government expenditure is normally targeted towards the health and education sectors or towards building infrastructure.
-A reduction in public expenditure may cause the poor to suffer more, as they will be able to access subsidized health and education services.
+A reduction in public expenditure may cause the poor to suffer more, as they will be able to access public healthcare and education services.

-It is up to the private sector how they manage the services and how accessible they are to the overall community.
+It is up to the private sector how they manage these services and how accessible they are to the overall community.

 5. Elimination of the Public Good

-A related concept to the previous point states that people should work towards their individual well-being rather than think about society overall.
+A related concept to the previous point states that people are motivated to work towards their individual well-being rather than think about society overall.